shiaLatruth/prcaas/README.md

 - Version: 0.2.1, release candidate
 - TRUTH SEEKERS: http://bit.ly/2uTacmk

-For Aaron (heart) and Ed (foresight), and all those yet to display courage in the face of tyranny.
+For Aaron (heart), Ed (foresight), and all those yet to display courage in the face of tyranny.

 ## References
 Alter, A. L. (2017).
 Irresistible: The rise of addictive technology and the business of keeping us hooked.
 New York: Penguin Press.